 Attend one of our information sessions facilitated by Fellowship staff which provide a general overview of the program and application.
 Fellowship alumni are usually in attendance for our information sessions to provide their experiences and answers your questions from a student perspective.

-Our Program Manager, Jess Bank, is available for 1-on-1 during her application support drop-in hours beginning the week of August 31st during the following times:
+Our Program Manager, Jess Bank, is available for 1-on-1 meetings during her application support drop-in hours during the following times:

 You can also email her at firstname.lastname@example.org to schedule an appointment if you are unavailable during the drop-in hours.